loulanomics/Full16S_sewageDatabase/README.md

-# Full-length 16S rRNA gene amplicons from raw sewage spanning years across USA
+# Wastewater microbial marker gene reference database

 <b>Lou LaMartina, Angie Schmoldt, Ryan Newton</b>

-A reference database of full-length bacterial 16S rRNA gene sequences.
+Full-length 16S rRNA gene sequences, from 27F to 1492R and regions V1-V9.
+DNA sequences from the PacBio Sequel II were curated with DADA2, mothur, and Silva v.138.
+Sample metadata, FASTA sequences, counts, and taxonomy are publicly available at NCBI, Google Drive, and GitHub in multiple formats.

 ## Data access